-The bottom of any diagonal lines is always knit first.
+The bottom of any diagonal line is always knit first.

-Needles are brought out to hold on the carriage side, pushed back into work opposite the carriage; one exception to this rule is if “automatic wrapping” is used.
-In the latter one, less needle is brought into hold than needed opposite the carriage, the row is knit, then with the carriage on the alternate side the first needle in hold next to stitches just knit is brought out to hold, resulting in a “wrap” and correcting the count to the desired number.
+Needles are brought out to hold on the carriage side, and pushed back into work opposite the carriage; one exception to this rule is if “automatic wrapping” is used.
+In the latter one, fewer needles are brought into hold than needed opposite the carriage, the row is knit, then with the carriage on the alternate side the first needle in hold next to stitches just knit is brought out to hold, resulting in a “wrap” and correcting the count to the desired number.
 Any number of needles may be pushed back into work at any time.
 More than single stitches brought to hold on the carriage side will produce floats.

 When knitting shapes the only needles in work are those being worked to create that shape.

-a super mini swatch: holes are typical both in intarsia and in short rows if no wrapping occursbe prepared to weave in a lot of yarn endsgoing larger, note “steps” created when larger number of needle groups are usedmore complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at completion of designin actual knitting the pattern must be elongated X2
+a supermini swatch: holes are typical both in intarsia and in short rows if no wrapping occurs be prepared to weave in a lot of yarn ends going larger, note the wider “steps” created more complex geometry: line drawing on “graph paper”the start of color placement sequence for executing segments at the completion of the design in actual knitting the pattern must be elongated X2

 Some of the same shapes may be placed on a shaped edge.
 The repeat will likely need some editing; arrows indicate the direction of knitting for that row.
 If the background color is used for casting on and binding off, then the isolated shape floats on the ground, and the horizontal line of contrast color is eliminated.

-horizontal rotation to achieve “leaf” shapemelding shapesdon’t like wrapping? for smaller holes offset the return to work position upper half of shape by one less needle at the start, added at the end
+creating an outline of shape with Color 1horizontal rotation to achieve “leaf” shape melding shapes don’t like wrapping? for smaller holes offset the return to work position upper half of the shape by one less needle at the start, added at the end.

 The start of a smooth shaping sequence for those “leaf shapes” on the machine